Cartucho/vision_blender/README.md

 # BlenderVision
-A Blender addon for generating synthetic ground truth data for Computer Vision applications
+A Blender addon to create synthetic ground truth data for Computer Vision applications.

+To install the addon simply go to File > User Preferences > Add-on tab > Install from File...

+then select the file `addon_ground_truth_generation.py`

+Again in the add-on tab make sure that you enable the add-on once it appears